sv3ndk/bookshelf/readme.md

   * flag comments as problematic
   * add ratings to books

-domains:
+# Design:

+## KISS code structure

+* most operations are super simple CRUD stuff => 3 simple layers:
+    * http: responsible for web routing, (de)serialization, authentication...
+    * persistence: interraction with DB
+    * services: business scenario (when they exist), definition of dB transaction boundaries, retries, fall-back strategy
+* I'm not using tagless final but rather committing to the concrete IO effect
+* the transaction boundary is defined in the application entrypoint, i.e. the http layer.
+It's a bit unclean since it makes the http layer in charge of a persistence concern, but it keeps things simple.
+As the application grows, we could move that concern to a business layer
+* I followed the mantra "package together things that change together", s.t. things are grouped in folder per domain (`catalog`, `session`,..) instead of grouping them by technical concern (e.g. `model`, `http`, `persistence`,...)

+## domains
-  * catalog: handling of the book catalog available on the site, including search
+  * `catalog`: handling of the book catalog available on the site, including search
-  * shelve: allow users to manage their bookshelves
+  * `shelf`: allow users to manage their bookshelves
-  * session: login, logout
+  * `profile`: login, logout, user creation
-  * social: comments, rating, moderation
+  * `social`: comments, rating, moderation

+## Tech stack:

+* core: cats and cats-effect
+* rest layer: http4s
+* data validation: refined
+* persistence: Doobie and postgres
+* unit-tests: munit and scalacheck